Gradient boosting for convex cone predict and optimize problems: Experiments

-\begin{multicols}{2} Lastly, Figure \ref{fig:popt} reports the out-of-sample excess cost for the noisy portfolio optimization program problem with noise level $\tau \in \{0.0,0.5, 1.0\}$.
-As in the network flow problem, we note that the SPOT models produce smaller excess cost in comparison to the CART counterparts.
-Among the CART and SPOT models, the SPOT Forest produces the smallest excess cost across all noise levels and tree depths.
-Once again, we observe that both gradient boosted models produce excess costs that, in the most cases, are anywhere from $15\%$-$90\%$ smaller than the corresponding CART and SPOT costs.
-When $\tau = 0$, we observe that the MSE Boosting model produces almost $0\%$ excess cost; the smallest excess cost across all methods.
-In contrast to the prior experiments, in this experiment, \dboost~ provides no marginal benefit over `naive' gradient boosting and we observe that as the noise level increases, the MSE Boosting and \dboost~ produce very similar excess costs.
-However, across all noise levels, the MSE Boosting with tree depth $0$ produces the smallest excess cost; again an argument in favour of prediction models with low model complexity.
+Lastly, Figure \ref{fig:popt} reports the out-of-sample excess cost for the noisy portfolio optimization program problem.
+We observe that both gradient boosting models produce excess costs that are anywhere from $15\%-90\%$ smaller than the corresponding CART and SPOT costs.
+In contrast to the prior experiments, in this experiment, \dboost~provides no benefit over traditional gradient boosting and instead produces marginally higher costs on average.
+We observe that as the noise level increases, MSE Boosting and \dboost~produce very similar excess costs.
+Across all noise levels, MSE Boosting with tree depth $0$ produces the smallest excess cost.